JacobPersi/JacobPersi/README.md

 ![Banner](https://pbs.twimg.com/profile_banners/1300612222893330432/1599147530/1500x500)
 ## Hi I'm Jacob! 💬
 I'm a Canadian software specialist with a passion for software development and reverse engineering.
-In my free time, I like to experiment with new technoliges, mod games and develop tools for reverse engineering.
+In my free time, I like to experiment with new technologies, mod games and develop tools for reverse engineering.
 I'm currently a student at Trent University, studying Psychology.
 I hope to use my skills to help people in some way, whether it be through developing tools or conducting research.

 If you're interested in learning more about me or my work, feel free to check out my LinkedIn.
 Thank you for taking the time to read this!

 -Jacob Persi

 ## ⚡ Technologies
-I am constantly experimenting with new technologies as a way to develop my skills and proficiencies.
+I am constantly experimenting with new technologies to develop my skills and proficiencies.
 Over the years I've worked with many different languages, platforms, and frameworks.

 Of all the technologies I've worked with, these are some I am most proficient with: